 There are many good reasons to move to Austin.
-From excellent weather that allows residents to spend time enjoying the great outdoors to exceptional education options and an impressive job market, it's easy to understand why people are flocking to the city.
+From the excellent weather that allows residents to enjoy the great outdoors to exceptional education options and an impressive job market, it’s easy to understand why people are flocking to the city.
 Unfortunately, despite Texas’s low state taxes, the cost of living in Austin is surprisingly high.

 Cost of accommodation in Austin

-Accommodation is almost always a person's biggest living expense, but rental rates in Austin are particularly high as a result of the city’s rapidly rising population and housing shortage.
-In fact, average rents in the Texan capital have more than doubled over the last year.
-Newcomers must also factor in the cost of utilities such as electricity, gas, and water as well as optional extras, including internet and telephone services.
+Accommodation will likely be your largest living expense, but rental rates in Austin are particularly high due to the city’s rapidly rising population and housing shortage.
+In fact, average rents in the Texan capital have more than doubled recently.
+Newcomers must also factor in the cost of utilities such as electricity, gas, and water, as well as optional extras, including internet and telephone services.
 These aren’t always included in the cost of renting the property itself.

 Those looking to buy property in Austin will also need to be prepared to fork out, as house prices in the city are higher than both the national and state averages.
 Homeowners pay around twice as much for a property in Austin than they would for a similar place elsewhere in Texas.
 Compared to national house prices, a home in Austin is around 50 percent steeper.